 The new law provides methods for collecting defaulted payment plans and unpaid fines and costs.
 Courts may record a judgement lien, consign unpaid amounts to collection, or both.
 When assigned to collection, courts may use a collection agency, an internal collection division, or both.

-3.1 Filing Liens
+3.1 Filing Judgement Liens

-The statue allows courts to file liens for delinquent amounts owed.
+The statue allows courts to file judgement liens for delinquent amounts owed.
 This process uses prosecuting attorneys to file the liens with county clerks at no charge to the municipality.
-At this time, the operational details of this process have not been finalized with all involved parties and is not currently available to courts.
-Once the necessary forms and channels for processing these liens are in place, additional guidance on how to file liens will be provided.